hbc/edX/edX_Notes.md

 3. Trimming or filtering low-quality reads
 4. Recalculating quality statistics and review diagnostic plots on filtered data

-This tends to be an interative process, and you will have to make your own decisions on what you consider acceptable quality.
+This tends to be an interactive process, and you will have to make your own decisions on what you consider acceptable quality.
 For the most part sequencing data tends to be good enough that it won’t need any filtering or trimming as modern aligners will _soft-clip_ reads that do not perfectly align to the reference genome — we will show you examples of this during a later module.

 > Use own slides and materials from [UC Davis](http://training.bioinformatics.ucdavis.edu/docs/2014/09/september-2014-workshop/_downloads/Monday_JF_QAI_lecture.pdf)